onionskin/onionskin/README.md

 ### Drivers ###

-Right now there are four drivers
+Right now there are five drivers

 * Ephemeral - runtime only
-* LocalStorage - saves on browser localStorage
+* LocalStorage([string namespace]) - saves on browser localStorage - accepts a namespace as optional parameter
+* IndexedDB([string db_name]) - saves on browser indexed database - accepts a database name as optional parameter
 * Memcached - uses [node-memcached](https://github.com/3rd-Eden/node-memcached), the constructor accpets `serverLocations` and `options`, that are passed to the `node-memcached` constructor, info about configuration available [here](https://github.com/3rd-Eden/node-memcached#server-locations)
 * Redis - uses [node-redis](https://github.com/mranney/node_redis/) to store cache on redis, All parameters passed to the constructor will be passed to `redis.createClient()`